50 Canadians Reveal What Their “Happy Place” Looks Like

 A marshmallow world

 We wouldn’t mind winter so much if it always looked as magical as this!
 Cathy Gauthier of Magnetawan, Ontario, captured this supremely serene scene—the calm after a heavy snowstorm.
-“With COVID still happening and visiting inside with family and friends impossible, my happy place is out in the bush with my dog as I snowshoe our many trails,” she writes.
+“My happy place is out in the bush with my dog as I snowshoe our many trails,” she writes.

 Moment of reflection